stephen-knutter/stephen-knutter.github.io/content/blog/2020-02-17-geolocation-zeit-now-serverless-function/index.md

 This will run `yarn build` and deploy the output from the `.next` folder

+Once the project is deployed a success message will appear in the terminal ✅

+Go to the zeit dashboard and find the deployment url, it will be in the format of `https://<project-name>-<uid>.now.sh`

-Once the project is deployed, go to the deployment url to see actual geolocation
+go to the deployment url to see actual geolocation

+This is from a request made in south Denver

 **range:** 11347292161134730239
 **country:** US